IkigaiLabsETH/satoshis/README.md

 ---

+## 🧠 Satoshi AI Multi-Persona & Brand DNA Enforcement

+**Satoshi AI now features advanced multi-persona routing, brand DNA enforcement, and structured output for every response:**

+- **Multi-Persona Intelligence:** Satoshi AI can auto-detect or manually select from 15+ expert personas (Validator, Analyst, Educator, Market Researcher, Content Creator, Viral Creator, Strategic Advisor, and more) to deliver the most relevant expertise for your query.
+- **Brand DNA & Writing Style:** Every response—regardless of persona—adheres to the livethelifetv and Satoshi Personality Boost writing style: Bitcoin-first, technical, contrarian, and authentic Satoshi voice.
+See [SATOSHI_PERSONALITY_BOOST.md](docs/SATOSHI_PERSONALITY_BOOST.md) for details.
+- **Structured, Actionable Output:** Market and analyst queries return structured data (tables, lists, headlines) for easy comparison and actionable insights.
+- **Anti-Hallucination Protocols:** All personas inherit strict fact-checking, live data verification, and explicit disclaimers for any uncertainty.
+- **Manual or Auto Mode:** Users can select a specific persona or let the system auto-route to the best expert for their question.

+**Bottom line:**
+Satoshi AI always delivers actionable, fact-checked, and on-brand intelligence—no matter which persona is used.

+---

 ## 🚫 AI Hallucination Prevention (NEW July 2024)

 GROK420 and Satoshi AI now guarantee that both Grok 4 and Satoshi will never hallucinate facts or numbers: